am1t/blotpub/README.md

-`TWITTER_API_SECRET` | (Optional) Twitter Developer's Consumer API Secret `TWITTER_ACCESS_TOKEN` | (Optional) Twitter Developer's Access Token `TWITTER_ACCESS_TOKEN_SECRET` | (Optional) Twitter Developer's Access Token Secret
+`TWITTER_API_SECRET` | (Optional) Twitter Developer's Consumer API Secret `TWITTER_ACCESS_TOKEN` | (Optional) Twitter Developer's Access Token `TWITTER_ACCESS_TOKEN_SECRET` | (Optional) Twitter Developer's Access Token Secret `TELEGRAPH_TOKEN` | (Optional) Access Token for the Telegraph API.
+If set, webmentions would be sent for reply and like post types

 ## Modules used
 * [micropub-express](https://github.com/voxpelli/node-micropub-express) – an [Express](http://expressjs.com/) Micropub endpoint that accepts and verifies Micropub requests and calls a callback with a parsed `micropubDocument`.